 You have Successfully Subscribed!

 5. It’s Affordable

 L’Oreal Micellar Water retails in major drugstores at an affordable price.
 I got a 400ml bottle in Malaysia for just rm30.
-In Singapore, it retails for $21.
-And here’s how much it retails for on Amazon and Ebay.
+In Singapore, it retails for S$21.
+And here’s how much it retails for online.